-- 7. Vehicle access points and parking areas are to be: - a. easily accessible and recognisable to motorists - b. located to minimise traffic hazards and the potential for vehicle to queue on public roads - c. not located off the primary frontage of a development where a secondary frontage exists - d. located to minimise the loss of on-street car parking and to minimise the number of access points.
-Multiple driveway crossings are not permitted. - e. designed to minimise conflict with pedestrians, particularl in locations with heavy pedestrian traffic such as shoppin centres. - 8.
+- 7. Vehicle access points and parking areas are to be: - a. easily accessible and recognisable to motorists - b. located to minimise traffic hazards and the potential for vehicles to queue on public roads - c. not located off the primary frontage of a development where a secondary frontage exists - d. located to minimise the loss of on-street car parking and to minimise the number of access points.
+Multiple driveway crossings are not permitted. - designed to minimise conflict with pedestrians, particularly in locations with heavy pedestrian traffic such as shopping centres. - 8.
 Car parking and service/delivery areas are to be located so that they do not visually dominate either the development or the public domain - 9.
 Carparking areas must be well lit, well laid out and facilitate convenient manoeuvring into and out of spaces and should have a legible circulation pattern with adequate signage. - 10.
-The following developments shall be designed with internal
+The following developments shall be designed with internal manoeuvring areas so that vehicles can enter and exit the site in a forward direction: